 Once you file your claim, you will need to answer questions about the accident.
 Be honest and thorough, but never admit fault for the wreck.
 Be cautious when answering questions about what you were doing earlier in the day or right before the crash.
 The adjuster could use anything you say to shift the blame and devalue your accident claim.

 Allstate has been known to fight some of these types of claims, particularly because low-impact crashes most often affect soft tissues.
 These injuries can be more difficult to prove.
 Allstate has been known to settle some of the cases against them once a lawsuit was filed.
 The company is more likely to settle for a fair amount once they realize that the case will go to court.
 An experienced car accident attorney will protect your rights and negotiate with the insurance company.
 If a fair settlement cannot be reached, the matter may need to go to trial.

-If you were seriously injured and need to file a claim with Allstate, it is a good idea to have a qualified legal team on your side.
-Contact the experienced injury attorneys at Fleming Law to schedule a free consultation today at 737-201-0543.
+If you are seriously injured and need to file a claim with Allstate, it is a good idea to have a qualified legal team on your side.
+Contact the experienced personal injury attorneys at Fleming Law to schedule a free consultation today at 737-201-0543.